bnagajagadeesh/azuredevopsagent-ca/README.md

 ### Create an Azure DevOps service connection
 Create an Azure DevOps service connection for your Azure subscription.
 You can refer to  [create an azure devops service connection](https://learn.microsoft.com/en-us/azure/container-apps/azure-pipelines#create-an-azure-devops-service-connection) for detailed steps.

-The minimum role required is the Contributor role.
-This role has full access to read, write, and manage all types of Azure resources.

-However, if you want to follow the principle of least privilege, you can create a custom role that has only the necessary permissions.
-The necessary permissions include:

-Microsoft.Resources/deployments/*: To create or update deployments.
-Microsoft.Web/containerApps/*: To create or update Container Apps.
-Microsoft.ContainerRegistry/registries/*: To create or update Container Registries.

 ### Create an Azure DevOps YAML pipeline
 Create a new Azure DevOps YAML pipeline using [azure-pipelines.yml](azure-pipelines.yml).
 You can refer to  [create an azure devops yaml pipeline](https://learn.microsoft.com/en-us/azure/container-apps/azure-pipelines#create-an-azure-devops-yaml-pipeline) for detailed steps.